If you or a loved one is diagnosed with testicular cancer, a natural question you may ask is: “What caused this?”

 Each testicle is connected to what’s called the spermatic cord.
 It’s made up of a sperm duct, nerves, and blood vessels.

 Testicular cancer may spread slowly or quickly.
-It can go to nearby lymph nodes, the lungs, the liver, bones, and possibly the brain.
+It can go to nearby lymph nodes, the lungs, the liver, bones, and rarely the brain.

 What Conditions Are Linked to It?